 In 2013, historian Jon Meacham writing for the cover of Time magazine, called Rev Dr. Martin Luther King Jr., the architect of the 21st century, and a founding father in a commemorative edition to mark the 50th anniversary of the August 28, 1963 “March on Washington for Jobs and Freedom”, where King delivered the “I Have a Dream” speech on the steps of the Lincoln Memorial.
 What followed later was the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

-Given how COVID-19 has lifted the veil on America’s perennial underclass especially African Americans, who are mostly dying from the pandemic, journalist Bankole Thompson, the editor-in-chief and dean of The PuLSE Institute, Detroit’s national anti-poverty think tank, turns to Dr. David Thomas, the 12th president of Morehouse College, and the former dean of Georgetown University’s McDonough School of Business to put in perspective the historic nature of the virus that is ravaging black lives, how the college is responding, and what its most famous alumnus Dr. King would say about the pandemic today.
+Given how COVID-19 has lifted the veil on America’s perennial underclass especially African Americans, who are mostly dying from the pandemic, nationally renowned journalist and cultural critic Bankole Thompson, who is the executive dean and editor-in-chief of The PuLSE Institute, Detroit’s national independent anti-poverty think tank, turns to Dr. David Thomas, the 12th president of Morehouse College.
+Thomas, who is the former dean of Georgetown University’s McDonough School of Business puts in perspective the historic nature of the virus that is ravaging Black lives, how the college is responding, and what its most famous alumnus Dr. King would say about the pandemic today.

 PULSE: How is Morehouse responding to the pandemic?